Home Courses Law LLB (Hons) Law with Integrated Foundation Year

 Lecturer in Law

-Keith holds a first-class BA (hons) in English & History which he achieved before being awarded MA in Law at the University of Bristol.
-He was then called to the Bar of England and Wales at the Inner Temple and was awarded LL.M from City, University of London.
+Keith holds a first-class BA (hons) in English & History which he achieved before being awarded MA in Law by the University of Bristol.
+He then was then called-to-the-bar of England and Wales at the Inner Temple and awarded LL.M from City, University of London.
+In addition to his role at the University of Chichester, he is also a PhD candidate at the University of Southampton.

 Charley Dugdale